-In fact, Morse code is just one mode of communication available and in the early days it was the only one.
+Amateur radio operators – as we are more more formally known, are members of a modern transformed hobby group that has changed with the advance of technology.
+In fact, Morse code is just one mode of communication available (in the early days it was the only one).
 Now we have many different communication modes including voice, television and the new digital methods where computers talk to other computers.

-Because of the digital age, ham radio has fully embraced the technologies used in modern electronics and digital chips, so now the modern ham is quite often as much an electronics/computer person, as a radio person.
+Because of the digital age, ham radio has fully embraced the technologies used in modern electronics and digital chips, so now the modern ham is often as much an electronics/computer person, as they are a ‘radio’ person.

 Check out this link where a Raspberry Pi is used, without no more than $70 of external hardware is used to communicate around the world by radio!
 Check out this map – several of the stations might be Raspberry Pi’s!